cambiotraining/bacterial-genomics/materials/11-tb_profiler.md

     - `#### Analysis ####` this is where `TB-Profiler` is run on each sample as detailed in @sec-tbprofiler.
 You should not change the code in this section.
 - Activate the software environment: `mamba activate tb-profiler`
 - Run the script with `bash scripts/06-run_tb-profiler.sh`.
 If the script is running successfully it should print a message on the screen as the samples are processed.
-- Once the analysis finishes open the `Nam_TB.txt` file and copy/paste the data into _Excel_.
+- Once the analysis finishes open the `Nam_TB.txt` file and copy/paste the data into _Excel_ (we've provided the results for all 50 samples in the `preprocessed` directory).
 - How many Lineage 2 isolates are there in the dataset?
 - Are any of the isolates antimicrobial-susceptible?